Israel's Barak plays down talk of war with Iran

 Many countries like Russia and U.S. allies Germany and France have opposed any strike against the Islamic Republic, saying it could cause "irreparable damages," suggesting that the dispute should be resolved through diplomatic means.

-The United States says it remains focused on using diplomatic and economic levers to pressure Iran.
+The United States says it remains focussed on using diplomatic and economic levers to pressure Iran.

-(Additional reporting by Fredrik Dahl in Vienna and Tehran and Berlin bureau; Editing by Mark Heinrich)
+(Additional reporting by Fredrik Dahl in Vienna and Tehran and Berlin bureaux; Editing by Mark Heinrich)